 As referred to in Note 1, the Authority is working with two other Fire Authorities (Devon & Somerset and Hampshire) in a Networked Fire Services Partnership (NFSP) project, to provide a collaborative approach to the provision of fire control services.
 The Authority is responsible for paying all partnership-related expenditure and for recovering each partner's share of these costs.
-During 2019/20 the partnership incurred total expenditure of £818k which was shared amongst the partners as detailed in the table below.
+During 2020/21 the partnership incurred total expenditure of £551k which was shared amongst the partners as detailed in the table below.

-NFSP Costs Recovered 2018/19 £000s 2019/20 £000s
+NFSP Costs Recovered 2019/20 £000s 2020/21 £000s

-Devon & Somerset 323 250
+Devon & Somerset 250 173

-Hampshire 344 272
+Hampshire 272 190

-Dorset & Wiltshire 445 296
+Dorset & Wiltshire 296 188

-Total 1,112 818
+Total 818 551

-The Authority also incurred another £90k on the project in the year.
-This expenditure was solely attributable to Dorset & Wiltshire Fire and Rescue Authority, rather than to the partnership.
-Of the total £386k expenditure incurred by the Authority on NFSP in the year, £101k related to capital.
-All expenditure on the project during the year was financed by Government Grants.
+The Authority also incurred another £112k of revenue expenditure on the project in the year.
+This expenditure was solely attributable to Dorset & Wiltshire Fire and Rescue Authority, rather than to the partnership. £102k of the year's expenditure on the project was financed by Government grants.